Rare Yellow Cardinal Bird Photographed in Illinois

-By now, you’ve almost certainly seen the stunning photos of the bright yellow cardinal that have been fascinating the internet.
-The northern cardinal is such a distinctive bird that even non-birders recognize its red-and-black coloration and perky crest at first sight.
-So a yellow northern cardinal is bound to catch the eye and the imagination.
+In 2018, a bright yellow cardinal bird in Alabama fascinated the internet.
+The Northern cardinal is such a distinctive bird that even non-birders recognize its red-and-black coloration and perky crest at first sight.
+So a yellow cardinal is bound to catch the eye and the imagination.
 Now another birdwatcher in rural Rushville, Illinois, spotted a yellow cardinal bird.
 Here’s what we know.

 Northern cardinals get their vivid red color from pigments in their food called carotenoids.
 Foods with yellow pigments are transformed into red in the birds’ bodies, hence the red feathers.
 Female cardinals are mostly brown with red accents.
-Scientists theorize this yellow northern cardinal has a genetic mutation that stops the color changing process, resulting in those sunshine-colored feathers instead.
+Scientists theorize this yellow cardinal bird has a genetic mutation that stops the color changing process, resulting in those sunshine-colored feathers instead.
 It’s also possible the bird could be ill or stressed by environmental factors, causing the same problem.
 Without DNA testing it’s impossible to know for certain, but there are no plans to capture this wild bird to find out.
 Check out more simply stunning photos of Northern cardinals.

-We caught up with the photographer of this amazing find, Jeremy Black, to learn more about his experience as well as his thoughts on nature photography in general.
-Jeremy is a professional photographer based in Alabama, where his friend Charlie Stevenson first spotted the yellow cardinal.
+We caught up with the photographer of the Alabama yellow cardinal, Jeremy Black, to learn more about his experience as well as his thoughts on nature photography in general.
+Jeremy is a professional photographer based in Alabama, where his friend Charlie Stevenson first spotted the yellow cardinal bird.

 For years as a kid I endured bullying, and to escape that I visited The Birmingham Zoo, which became a sanctuary for me.
 My passion for wildlife started when my mother bought me a camera.
 I took it to the zoo to photograph their Malayan Tiger, Kumar.
 He became the inspiration for the majority of my work and I knew I wanted to pursue a career in photography.